bemxio/image-render-bootloader/README.md

 ### Building
 Before building the project, you will need to do a couple of things.

 1. Get the image you want to render and put it inside the root directory of the project.
-It can be anything you want, just remember that the color palette is limited to 256 colors, thus some images might not look that good.
+It can be anything you want, as long as the format is supported by FFmpeg.
 2. Open the [`Makefile`](Makefile) and edit variables accordingly.
 The one you will most likely need to change is `IMAGE_PATH`, which should be set to the path of the image you downloaded in the previous step.
 3. Simply run `make` in the root directory of the project.